Whitepaper

 zkProofer Nodes

 The Humanity Protocol's Self-Sovereign Identity (SSI) framework is an intricate and vital component of its overarching network, designed to facilitate secure and private transactions.
 Within this sophisticated architecture, zkProofer Nodes stand as pivotal entities.
-These nodes are tasked with the critical function of receiving, processing, and authenticating a variety of verifiable credentials (VCs) or the more privacy-centric zero-knowledge verifiable presentations (VPs).
+These nodes are tasked with the critical function of receiving, processing, and authenticating a variety of verifiable credentials (VCs) or the more privacy-centric Zero-Knowledge Verifiable presentations (VPs).
 Their role is indispensable in the network's operations, especially when an authenticated transaction demands the verification of these credentials or presentations, such as during interactions between Users and third-party Decentralized Applications (DApps).

 zkProofer Nodes operate under stringent privacy considerations.
 They are deliberately structured to interact with the network without having direct access to unencrypted User metadata.
-This design choice serves a dual purpose: it upholds the privacy of the users and, by enabling a broad network of Verifier Nodes, it significantly bolsters the decentralization and community engagement within the Proof of Humanity (PoH) verification process.
+This design choice serves a dual purpose: it upholds the privacy of the users and, by enabling a broad network of Verifier Nodes, it significantly bolsters the decentralization and community engagement within the Proof of Trust (PoT) verification process.
 The HP Core Platform, in its commitment to privacy and security, exclusively shares the Zero-Knowledge (ZK) Proofs of VCs and VPs with this network of Verifier Nodes, ensuring that sensitive information remains confidential.

-To further incentivize the operators of these zkProofer Nodes, the Humanity Protocol has devised a tiered system that will be implemented upon the Node Launch.
+In addition and to further incentivize the operators of these zkProofer Nodes, the Humanity Protocol has devised a tiered system that will be implemented upon the Node Launch.
 This system introduces three distinct categories of Verifier Nodes: Basic, OG, and Founder.
 Each category offers different reward structures, with the potential for varied multiples on the rewards, to accommodate the diverse capacities and contributions of the node operators.
 These categories will be allocated through a draw, leveraging HP's proprietary random distribution algorithm, to ensure fairness and randomness in the selection process.

 In essence, the Humanity Protocol's SSI framework, with its zkProofer Nodes, represents a harmonious blend of privacy, security, decentralization, and incentivization, all working in concert to forge a more secure and equitable digital ecosystem.